 What do we need to do in the UK?

 In May 2019, the Committee on Climate Change advised the UK government to set a net zero carbon emissions target for 2050.
 The report confirmed the changes that would need to happen for UK emissions to be cut to (nearly) net zero by 2050.
-The facts and figures from the report are summarised in the infographic below, please click the below image or link.
+The facts and figures from the report are summarised in this infographic, please click the Explore button below to view.

 What is a credible net-zero strategy?